sirixdb/sirix/ROADMAP.md

 I'd love to put some work into the APIs and to fix issues / bugs users might run into.
 However, this would need actual users.
 Afterwards I'd love to release version 1.0.0.

-From there on Or even before releasing 1.0.0 I'd love to put work into our front-end in order to be able to visualize differences between revisions, to execute Queries, to be able to update databases and resources and to open specific revisions.
+From there on or even before releasing 1.0.0 I'd love to put work into our [web front-end](https://github.com/sirixdb/sirix-web-frontend) in order to be able to visualize differences between revisions, to execute queries, to be able to update databases and resources and to open and display (an overview) about specific revisions.

 ## Near future